 Sam Oliver is a local slacker who discovers on his 21st birthday that his parents have sold his soul to the devil, who materializes to recruit him to be his personal bounty hunter to track down, captured, and return escaped evil souls back to Hell.
 Sam, with his doper fellow slacker friend, Sock,, an retail store co-worker, Ben, must try to stop a serial arsonist, masquerading as a fireman, and Sam in so doing his job discovers his newfound abilities of telekinesis, and communicate with Hell-bound hounds, to help him and save himself from death and eternal damnation, and hoping to survive his first job to get Andi, the attractive co-worker as his retail store job, to notice him, and for Sock to get his ex-girlfriend, Josie, a local district attorney, to get back together.
 Written by

-Well, yeah.
-Well I mean technically not forever.
-You're done when you die, right?
+Well, I mean, technically, not forever.
+You're done when you die.
+Right?

 See more »